Ryotaro1002/ELEC491_PL_68_2023/Integrated Sketch/README.md

 (Updated May 5, 2023 by Ryotaro)

 This folder contains the integrated Arduino sketches that:
-1. performs collision detection using an accelerometer,
+1. perform collision detection using an accelerometer,
-2. performs periodic fall detection task to check if the accelerometer fell, and
+2. perform periodic fall detection task to check if the accelerometer fell, and
-3. upload collision data to ThingSpeak via WiFi.
+3. periodically upload collision data to ThingSpeak via WiFi.

+There are two versions of the sketches:
+1.